pereznetworks/Library-Manager/README.md

   - 1: rm -rf library.db (after making a backup)

-  - 2: remove model associations from code
+  - 2: remove the suspect model associations, validations. etc... from ypur code

   - 3: restart app, which creates a blank library.db, stop the app